Appointed to the Supreme Court of Appeal: 2018

 “Where a witness testifies through the interpreter, the interpreter is empowered to administer the oath if the judicial officer so prefers and if the interpreter does so in the presence or under the eyes of such judicial officer.
 In doing so, judicial officers are not abdicating their responsibilities; they are doing what is permissible in terms of the CPA [Criminal Procedure Act].”

-During that sitting of the Judicial Service Commission (JSC) it became clear that there were severe divisions and unhappiness at that court.
+During the sitting of the Judicial Service Commission (JSC) which promoted her to head the Free State Division, it became clear that there were severe divisions and unhappiness at that court.
 When asked about how she would deal with these, Molemela said she would use the skills she learnt at the Centre for Conciliation, Mediation and Arbitration to resolve the unhappiness in Bloemfontein.

 Molemela has debunked patriarchal and racial myths that transformation of the judiciary is accompanied by a dropping of standards.
 Responding to a question by Magashule (provincial premiers sit on the commission during interviews for positions in the respective provincial high courts) about whether one was sacrificing merit at the alter of transformation during her October 2014 interview, Molemela said: “I don’t mean to be cocky but I think if you appoint me you will not appoint me purely on gender,” it would be “a meritorious” appointment, “I have skills”.